dbt-labs/docs.getdbt.com/website/blog/2022-04-05-when-backend-devs-spark-joy.md

 **Data is passed as the proper type.**

 Fields that are strings should be strings!
 And ints should be ints!
 Completing funky casts of fields in your data models is sometimes inevitable, but limiting where those complexities happen makes data modeling more intuitive.

+> “I looked back at the list above and I didn't see 'proper data typing' explicitly called out.
+I've seen so many cases of strings when it should be an int or a decimal or date or whatever else.” - [a comment in the slack thread from Josh Andrews](https://getdbt.slack.com/archives/C0VLZPLAE/p1643305705280300?thread_ts=1643161237.258600&cid=C0VLZPLAE)

 ### Signs that operations are sparking joy